ELIXIR-Belgium/elixir-toolkit-theme/pages/about/about.md

 ---
 title: About
 page-logo: infrastructures/ELIXIR_BELGIUM_white_background.svg # TEMP
+summary: About a page, this is the summary value # TEMP
 ---

 This project started when we wanted to make a static website that is deployed using GitHub pages that is